zoeskan/MCB185/ref/PYTHON_COOKBOOK.md

 An alternative is to write this as a generator where each call to the function retrieves the next person.
 The advantage of the generator is that you don't need to keep all of the people in memory at the same time.
+Again, generators are not currently part of MCB185.

 ```python
 def read_people(filename):